 Over the years, the spine can begin to wear down and the discs can begin to weaken and lose shape.
-In response to declining elasticity in the disc’s outer layer and dehydration of the water in the disc’s nucleus, a disc can bulge, collapse or deteriorate, sometimes to the point where the nucleus pulposus — the soft, gel-like inner material — pushes through the outer disc wall and extrudes into the spinal canal.
+In response to declining elasticity in the disc’s outer layer and loss of water in the disc’s nucleus, a disc can begin to break down, sometimes to the point where the nucleus pulposus — the soft, gel-like inner material — pushes through the outer disc wall and extrudes into the spinal canal.

-That’s because a herniated disc by itself usually does not result in back pain.
-In fact, you might have one or more herniated discs at this very moment, at any level of your spine, that are purely asymptomatic.
-HNP will only result in back pain when the inner disc material that is seeping into the spinal canal places pressure on a nearby spinal nerve or the spinal cord.
+In fact, many patients develop this condition without being aware of it, with symptoms developing gradually or not at all.
+HNP will typically only result in back pain when the inner disc material that is pushing into the spinal canal places pressure on a nearby spinal nerve root or the spinal cord.
+It can also sometimes result in local irritation of the nerves in the outer layer of the spinal disc.
 It is this nerve compression that causes the symptoms associated with a herniated disc, not the herniation itself.

-If HNP is causing you back pain, your physician will most likely recommend a series of conservative pain relief treatments, such as physical therapy, exercise, hot/cold therapy, pain medications or other alternative methods.
+If HNP is causing you back pain, your doctor will most likely recommend a series of conservative treatments, such as physical therapy, exercise, hot/cold therapy, pain medications or other alternative methods.
 These treatments have proven to be very effective in managing the symptoms of HNP for a large number of people.

-However, some individuals fail to find relief through conservative treatments and instead turn to elective surgery.
+However, some people are unable to find relief through conservative treatments and instead turn to elective surgery.

 If you have tried conservative treatments for months without any lasting pain relief, you may be a candidate for the minimally invasive spine surgery at Laser Spine Institute.
-We offer patients an alternative to traditional open back surgery with minimally invasive procedures that are safer and effective with a shorter recovery time^ and lower risk.
+We offer patients an alternative to traditional open back surgery with minimally invasive procedures that are safer and effective with a shorter recovery time and lower risk of complication.^